apache/dubbo-website/blog/en-us/spring-boot-dubbo-start-stop-analysis.md

 ### The analysis of DubboConsumer startup

-Have you ever thought about a problem? `DubboConsumerDemo` application in `incubator-dubbo-spring-boot-project` just have one line of code, why not exit directly when the `main` method is executed?
+Have you ever thought about this : since the `DubboConsumerDemo` application in `incubator-dubbo-spring-boot-project` has only one line of code, why not just exit directly when the `main` method is executed?

 ```java
 @SpringBootApplication(scanBasePackages = "com.alibaba.boot.dubbo.demo.consumer.controller")